vikrave/poc/README.md

     mvn clean install

-If you have a running AEM instance you can build and package the whole project and deploy into AEM with
+Test If you have a running AEM instance you can build and package the whole project and deploy into AEM with

     mvn clean install -PautoInstallPackage